trainerday/development-process/dev-process/Lightweight Development Process.md

 # Lightweight Development Process

 ## Improvement Goals
-- Improve and simplify the quality of task/pr descriptions and general process of github
+- Improve the quality of task/pr descriptions and general process of github
 - Get developers more involved in the design process
 - Determine ways that each person can work with Claude / AI to optimize their workflows
 - Reduce work in progress (WIP) and make it transparent what each person gets done each week